StephenCataldo/comment-better/README.md

 something of a surprise if you're used to just writing and perhaps minimizing javascript scripts.

+#### Prep: install npm if needed.

 To get that all working, you need npm — the Node web server and package manager running.
 This varies depending on your machine
 (Mac/Windows/Linux) and was surprisingly challenging for the first couple machines we worked on — most of the instructions assume you are a developer; i.e., if you have a Mac, of course you will have already have installed XCode, so the web tutorial might leave that out.

-Try these tutorials.
-We need feedback — I have the same problem, I installed XCode long ago...
+Try these tutorials AND PLEASE TAKE NOTES.
+We need feedback — I installed XCode long ago so I can't do it for the first time again, notes from beginner experiences will really help:

 It's good to have a package manager like HomeBrew (mac) https://brew.sh/ For Mac, I believe these instructions usually fail, because they skip the XCode part, but might reference after you do that: https://www.taniarascia.com/how-to-install-and-use-node-js-and-npm-mac-and-windows/